 I also conduct participant observation of Homo academicus as Associate Professor and Chair of the Department of Anthropology at the New School for Social Research in New York.

-My new book will come out in September.
+My new book will come out on 8 September.

 Here are some shorter texts I have recently published: